AzureCR/azure-cli/src/command_modules/azure-cli-acr/README.rst

     Arguments
         --name -n [Required]: Name of container registry.
+        --app-id            : The app id of an existing service principal.
+        --new-sp            : Create a new service principal.
+Optional: use -p to specify a password.
+        --password -p       : Password used to log into a container registry.
+        --resource-group -g : Name of resource group.
+        --role -r           : Name of role.
+Default: Owner.
         --tags              : Multiple semicolon separated tags in 'key[=value]' format.
 Use "" to clear existing tags.

     Examples
-        Update tags of a container registry and show result in a table az acr update -n <registry-name> --tags key1=value1;key2=value2 -o table
+        Update tags of a container registry
+            az acr update -n myRegistry --tags key1=value1;key2=value2 Update a container registry with a new service principal az acr update -n myRegistry --new-sp -p myPassword --role Owner Update a container registry with an existing service principal az acr update -n myRegistry --app-id myAppId --role Owner

 List repositories in a given container registry
 -------------